Steven G. Horowitz is a partner based in the New York office.

 and New York Super Lawyers

-magazine.
+includes Mr. Horowitz in its 2014 edition, making him one of a small group to receive this honor for 10 consecutive years.
 Mr. Horowitz is Lecturer in Law at Columbia Law School on real estate finance, and frequently presents at seminars on real estate-related topics, including those sponsored by the American College of Real Estate Lawyers, American Bar Association-American Law Institute, Practising Law Institute, Anglo-American Real Property Institute and the New York City Bar Association.
 He also regularly publishes articles, including most recently "Roommates" in The Deal Magazine

 (March 5, 2010) and "The Joint Venture as an Alternative Source of Capital" in the New York Law Journal

 (January 12, 2009).